consensus-shipyard/lotus/README.md

 <h1 align="center">Project Eudico</h1>

+**‼️ The IPC Agent, the IPC actors, and eudico haven't been audited, tested in depth, or otherwise verified.
+Moreover, the system is missing critical recovery functionality in case of crashes.
+There are multiple ways in which you may lose funds moved into an IPC subnet, and we strongly advise against deploying IPC on mainnet and/or using it with tokens with real value.**

 Eudico is a modularised implementation of [Lotus](https://github.com/filecoin-project/lotus), itself an implementation of the Filecoin Distributed Storage Network.
 For more details about Filecoin, check out the [Filecoin Spec](https://spec.filecoin.io).
 This is a work-in-progress, intended to enable easier experimentation with future protocol features, and is not meant to be used in the production network.

 [![consensus-shipyard](https://circleci.com/gh/consensus-shipyard/lotus.svg?style=svg)](https://app.circleci.com/pipelines/github/consensus-shipyard/lotus)

+## Branching Strategy

+### Production branch

+The production branch is `spacenet`.
+The `spacenet` branch is always compatible with the "stable" release that's running on Spacenet and with the stable version of the [IPC Agent](https://github.com/consensus-shipyard/ipc-agent).
+Updates to `spacenet` **always** come from the `dev` branch.

+### Development branch

+The primary development branch is `dev`.
+`dev` contains the most up-to-date software but may not be compatible with the version running on spacenet or with the stable version of the IPC Agent.
+Only use `dev` if doing a full local deployment.
+In such cases, use the IPC Agent `dev` branch too, but note that the packaged deployment scripts default to checking out `spacenet`.

 ## Building & Documentation